-UNESCO World Heritage of Korea
+UNESCO World Heritages of Korea

-UNESCO World Heritage refers to both cultural and natural heritage sites registered on the World Heritage List.
+UNESCO World Heritage refers to sites registered on the World Heritage List.
 In November 1972, UNESCO adopted the "Convention Concerning the Protection of the World Cultural and Natural Heritage" in the General Conference during its seventeenth session.
 Under the Convention, the World Heritage committee established a World Heritage List that includes cultural and natural heritage with outstanding value whose conservation is recognized to be in the interest of all humanity.

-As of December 2016, Korea has eleven cultural heritage sites and one natural heritage site.
-Apart from this, UNESCO also has a separate program called 'Memory of the World' and 'Intangible Heritage of Humanity.'
-In Korea, there are thriteen and nineteen of them respectively.
+As of November 2017, Korea has eleven cultural heritage sites and one natural heritage site.
+Apart from this, UNESCO also has separate programs called "Intangible Heritage of Humanity" and "Memory of the World."
+In Korea, there are nineteen and sixteen of them respectively.

-A total of eleven Korean cultural sites are registered on the list of World Cultural Heritage Sites including Jongmyo Shrine (1995); Haeinsa Temple Janggyeong Panjeon, the Depositories for the Tripitaka Koreana Woodblocks (1995); Seokguram Grotto and Bulguksa Temple (1995); Hwaseong Fortress (1997); Changdeokgung Palace Complex (1997); Gyeongju Historic Areas (2000); Gochang, Hwasun and Ganghwa Dolmen Sites (2000); Royal Tombs of the Joseon Dynasty (2009); and, finally, Historic Villages of Korea; Hahoe and Yangdong (2010); Namhansanseong Fortress (2014); Baekje Historic Areas (2015).
+A total of eleven Korean cultural sites are registered on the list of World Cultural Heritage, including JongmyoShrine (1995); Haeinsa Temple Janggyeong Panjeon, the Depositories for the Tripitaka Koreana Woodblocks (1995); Seokguram Grotto and Bulguksa Temple (1995); Hwaseong Fortress (1997); Changdeokgung Palace Complex (1997); Gyeongju Historic Areas (2000); Gochang, Hwasun and Ganghwa Dolmen Sites (2000); Royal Tombs of the Joseon Dynasty (2009); Historic Villages of Korea: Hahoe and Yangdong (2010); Namhansanseong Fortress (2014); and Baekje Historic Areas (2015).

-UNESCO chooses to-be World Natural Heritage Sites based on an objective evaluation of historic and academic worth, and then assists in ensuring their preservation.
+UNESCO chooses World Natural Heritage Sites based on an objective evaluation of historic and academic worth, and then assists in ensuring their preservation.

-An international assessment committee appointed by the UNESCO Secretary General reviews the list of World Intangible Heritage of Humanity every two years with the mission of safeguarding and protecting such intangible heritage as language, culture, music, dance, games, myths, rituals, customs and handicrafts.
+An international assessment committee appointed by the UNESCO Secretary General reviews the list of World Intangible Heritage of Humanity every two years with the mission of safeguarding and protecting such intangible heritages as language, culture, music, dance, games, myths, rituals, customs and handicrafts.

-A total of nineteen examples of Korean intangible heritage are on the list, including: The Royal Ancestral Ritual in the Jongmyo Shrine and its Music (2001); The Pansori Epic Chant (2003); The Gangneung Danoje Festival (2005); Ganggangsullae Dance (2009); Namsadang-nori Performance (2009); Yeongsanjae Buddhist Ritual (2009); Jeju Chilmeoridang-yeongdeung-gut Shaman Ritual (2009); the Cheoyongmu Dance (2009); Gagok, lyric song cycles accompanied by an orchestra (2010); Falconry, a living human heritage (2010); Daemokjang, traditional wooden architecture (2010); Weaving of Mosi (fine ramie) in the Hansan region (2011); Taekkyeon, a traditional Korean martial art (2011), Jultagi, tightrope walking (2011); Arirang, lyrical folk song in the Republic of Korea (2012); Kimjang, making and sharing kimchi (2013); Nongak, Community band music, dance and rituals in the Republic of Korea (2014); Juldarigi, traditional ritual wishing for a good harvest, a tug-of-war game (2015); ); and Culture of Jeju Haenyeo, women divers of Jeju Island (2016).
+A total of nineteen examples of Korean intangible heritage are on the list, including: Royal Ancestral Ritual in the Jongmyo Shrine and its Music (2001); Pansori Epic Chant (2003); Gangneung Danoje Festival (2005); Ganggangsullae Dance (2009); Namsadang-nori Performance (2009); Yeongsanjae Buddhist Ritual (2009); Jeju Chilmeoridang-yeongdeung-gut Shaman Ritual (2009); the Cheoyongmu Dance (2009); Gagok, lyric song cycles accompanied by an orchestra (2010); Falconry, a living human heritage (2010); Daemokjang, traditional wooden architecture (2010); Weaving of Mosi (fine ramie) in the Hansan region (2011); Taekkyeon, a traditional Korean martial art (2011), Jultagi, tightrope walking (2011); Arirang, lyrical folk song in the Republic of Korea (2012); Kimjang, making and sharing kimchi (2013); Nongak, Community band music, dance and rituals in the Republic of Korea (2014); Juldarigi, traditional ritual wishing for a good harvest, a tug-of-war game (2015); and Culture of Jeju Haenyeo, women divers of Jeju Island (2016).

-This page was last updated on September 22, 2017, and therefore information may differ from what is presented here.
+This page was last updated on November 2, 2017, and therefore information may differ from what is presented here.